Kari Lentowicz, BSc, M.A. Disaster and Emergency Management, EP, PMP

 Kari’s intense devotion to this project is apparent in the passion she exhibits in her presentations and training program.
 In late 2018, she left her job to pursue this philanthropic work full time.
 As a testament to her experience with DITR, she has stated that though it is completely voluntary, this has been the most rewarding work of her career.

-PGO Virtual Symposium Program.
+Click on the PGO Virtual Symposium Program.